 Also included are the best and worst times to visit Bali, best ways to get around the island and places to avoid in Bali, which will be especially helpful during your first visit.

-One Week in Bali
+7 Days in Bali

 Best time of year to visit Bali